davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 23-JUN-2025
 * OpenMeteoEDA_202306_v005 converts dominant wind exploration to ratios from absolute counts
 * OpenMeteoEDA_202306_v005 explores dominant wind direction for a single city by month
+* OpenMeteoEDA_202306_v005 explores dominant wind direction for a single month by city